gregphillips03/dsci401/README.md

 ```

-+ The following table is a cleaner version of the above output snippet.
++ The following table is a cleaner, more communicatable version of the above output snippet:

 Predicted Probabilty % | Number of Records  | AECOM Employee?
 ---: | :---: | :---: